hazae41/ethbrno-wallet/README.md

 After ETHBrno, we plan to further develop Lunar Wallet by adding several features necessary for everyday use, such as the integration of on-chain privacy tools (Aztec Network), supporting other blockchains (EVM & Non-EVM) and adding a token approval manager.

-Here is what Lunar Wallet would look like on Q1 2023:
+Here is what Lunar Wallet features would look like on Q1 2023:

 <img width="966" alt="Screenshot 2022-11-12 at 12 00 57" src="https://user-images.githubusercontent.com/117318058/201471000-ab4b3836-227d-46ff-99b8-887968624cfe.png">